DS-100/textbook/notebooks/ch12/LR_Case_Study.md

-We have 46 rows of observations and 6 columns.
-The dataset is a pretty small one.
+The dataset is small, with only 46 rows of observations and 6 columns.
 Let's look at what columns we have available to us.

 ```python